SusanFair/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-Based on a request from the Colorado Board of Elections this project has been asked perform an Election Audit.
+Based on a request from the Colorado Board of Elections this project has been tasked perform an Election Audit.
 This audit will result in a report containing the total number of votes cast, the total number of votes per candidate, the percent of votes for each candidate and the official winner of the election based on the data provided.

-Refer to image on 3.6.5 for details needed in summary

 ## Election-Audit Results
 The results of the election are clear with Denver receiving the largest number of votes and a significant, even overwholming win.
 The results breakdown is as follows: